Fiserv/Commerce-Hub/docs/Resources/Guides/Response-Codes/Response-Handling.md

 ---

-# Response Codes and Messages
+# Response Code and Message Handling

 Response codes identify the final status of the transaction from the Gateway, Host and/or Server (HTTP).
 The codes and messages are unique per transaction status which includes; approvals, declines and rejects.